MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     * Select **Solutions** and click to open the **[Your Last Name] Campus Management** solution you just created.

-2. Create Building entity
+2. Create Building table (entity)

-    -   Click **New** and select **Entity**.
+    -   Click **New** and select **Table**.

     -   Enter **Building** for **Display Name**

-    -   Click **Done**.
-This will start provisioning the entity in background while you can start adding other entities and fields.
+    -   Click **Create**.
+This will start provisioning the entity in background while you can start adding other tables and columns.

-## Task #2: Create Visit Entity and Fields
+## Task #2: Create Visit Table and Columns

-The **Visit** entity will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.
+The **Visit** table will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.

 We would like to assign each visit a unique number that can be easily entered and interpreted by a visitor when asked during the visit check-in process.